pantheon-systems/documentation/source/content/guides/secure-development/05-two-factor-authentication.md

 <Tab title="Drupal" id="drupal-org">

-There are many different organization-wide [Drupal modules for single sign on](https://groups.drupal.org/node/182004) that can also provide TFA capabilities.
+There are many different organization-wide [Drupal modules for single sign-on](https://groups.drupal.org/node/182004) that can also provide TFA capabilities.
 One of the service options we use internally at Pantheon is OneLogin, which has the [OneLogin](https://www.drupal.org/project/onelogin) module.

 #### OneLogin Instructions